 - 5 drops clove essential oil

-Incorporate all the ingredients into a clean glass bottle and shake to mix well.
-Use just enough to swish around the mouth, then spit it out.
+- Firstly, incorporate all the ingredients into a clean glass bottle and shake to mix well

-Prepare an infusion with the mint leaves and water, let cool, then use the resulting liquid to rinse your mouth after brushing your teeth.
+- Let cool, then use the resulting liquid to rinse your mouth after brushing your teeth